grafana/grafana/contribute/templates/doc-concept-template.md

 # Concept

 The title of the concept topic will generally be a noun or a gerund.
-Examples include Templates, Templating, Dashboards, and panels.
+Examples include _Templates_, _Templating_, _Dashboards_, and _Panels_.

-Concepts are topic types for any information that doesn't involve task lists or reference information.
-Ideally you use concept elements to explain concepts, ideas, overviews, workflows, and the like.
-In the intro section, this first paragraph or two, you should explain to the user what to expect in this topic or section.
+A concepts is an information type that explains a concept, idea, or provides an overview or workflow.
+In the introduction, such as this first paragraph or two, explain what the reader can expect to read.

 [Permissions overview](https://grafana.com/docs/grafana/latest/permissions/overview/) is an example of a concept topic.

 ## Idea

-Concept topics or sections explain _what_ and _why_.
-They do not explain _how_.
+A concept explains _what_ and _why_, but not _how_.
 If you are a new user, you might look for concept information to learn about what Grafana is, why it might be useful to you, and what the general workflow is.

 ## Workflow

-Continuing the example in the previous section, here is a sample Grafana workflow.
+A sample Grafana workflow might look as follows:

-1. Install Grafana. <link to task for installing Grafana>
+1. Install Grafana. <link to a task for installing Grafana>
-1. Set up data sources. <link to data sources concept topic, which links to data source task topics>
+1. Set up a data source. <link to a data source concept, which links to a data source task>
-1. Create panels. <link to panel concept topic, which links to tasks>
+1. Create panels. <link to a panel concept, which links to a task>
-1. Create dashboards. <link to panel concept topic, which links to tasks>
+1. Create dashboards. <link to a panel concept, which links to a task>
-1. Enter queries. <link to query editor concept topic>
+1. Enter queries. <link to a query editor concept>
-1. Add users. <link to user management concept topic, which links to tasks>
+1. Add users. <link to a user-management concept, which links to a task>
-1. Create playlists. <link to Playlist topic that contains concept information and tasks>
+1. Create playlists. <link to a playlist concept or task>

-## Next steps

-Concept tasks often link to related information, including _tasks_ related to the concept and _reference_ topics related to the concept.